-- Providing all students with a welcoming, caring, respectful, and safe learning environment; - Establishing a reasonable and caring balance between individual and collective rights, freedoms and responsibilities within the school community; and, - Publishing as part of student registration, school start information and other forms, writing expectations for student behaviour (to students and their parents) while at school, at school-related activities, or while engaging in activities that may have an impact on others in the school; and, - Section 16.1(1), (3), (3.1), (4) and (6) of the School Act - a) immediately grant permission for the establishment of the student organization or the holding of the activity at the school, and b) subject to subscription (4), within a reasonable time from the date that the principal receives the request designate a staff member to serve as the staff liaison to facilitate the establishment, and the ongoing operations, of the student organization or to assist in organizing the activity.
+- Providing all students with a welcoming, caring, respectful, and safe learning environment; - Establishing a reasonable and caring balance between individual and collective rights, freedoms and responsibilities within the school community; and, - Publishing as part of student registration, school start information and other forms, writing expectations for student behaviour (to students and their parents) while at school, at school-related activities, or while engaging in activities that may have an impact on others in the school; and, - Section 16.1(1), (3), (3.1), (4) and (6) of the School Act Support for student organizations - 16.1(1) If one or more students attending a school operated by a board request a staff member employed by the board for support to establish a voluntary student organization, or to lead an activity intended to promote a welcoming, caring, respectful and safe learning environment that respects diversity and fosters a sense of belonging, the principal of the school shall: - a) immediately grant permission for the establishment of the student organization or the holding of the activity at the school, and - b) subject to subscription (4), within a reasonable time from the date that the principal receives the request designate a staff member to serve as the staff liaison to facilitate the establishment, and the ongoing operations, of the student organization or to assist in organizing the activity. - (3) The students may select a respectful and inclusive name for the organization or activity, including the name "gay-straight alliance" or "queer-straight alliance", after consulting with the principal.